qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-Here is another example that pulls data out of a vector layer and inserts it into a file using bash and the ``echo`` command (so it will only work on
-|nix| or perhaps ).
-The layer in question has fields for a species name
-``taxon_name``, latitude ``lat`` and longitude ``long``.
+Here is another example that pulls data out of a vector layer and inserts it into a file using bash and the ``echo`` command (so it will only work on Linux or perhaps OSX).
+The layer in question has fields for a species name ``taxon_name``, latitude ``lat`` and longitude ``long``.
 We would like to be able to make a spatial selection of localities and export these field values to a text file for the selected record (shown in yellow in the QGIS map area).